iotaledger/iota/docs/examples/move/ctf/challenge_1/README.md

 # Challenge 1: Hello World

-This one should not provide too much challange; Simply deploy this contract and fetch the Flag event.
+This contract is used in the [first challenge](../../../../content/developer/iota-move-ctf/challenge_1.mdx) of the IOTA Move CTF.